BLT Trail Closed To ATV Traffic For Spring Thaw.

 If you’ve ever been to Peggy’s Cove, you know the type of coastal views that Nova Scotia has to offer.
 High Head Trail in Prospect is on par or perhaps exceeds Peggy’s Cove in this respect.

 The 150 hectare Dr. Bill Freedman Nature Reserve is just a 30-minute drive from downtown Halifax.
-Keep in mind that this is a nature reserve, so keep disturbances to a minimum by staying on established paths, and leaving the dogs at home.
+Keep in mind that this is a nature reserve, so keep disturbances to a minimum by staying on established paths, and keeping dogs on a short leash.

 The first few minutes of the trail from the road is used to be muddy from foot traffic but has since had a narrow boardwalk installed to mitigate the damage, courtesy of the NCC (donate!).
 It quickly opens into a vast expanse of granite outcrops overlooking the ocean and the many islands in the area (Top-notch area for ocean kayaking).

 Because it only takes a few minutes to reach a great viewing area with one of the best benches you’ll ever sit on (unfortunately often the target of vandals).
 The sun sets over the ocean directly in front of this bench; making it one of the best places to watch a sunset (bring a flashlight for the short walk back).

 Be sure to wear proper footwear for the rugged terrain and take into account the erratic coastal weather (temperatures can dip, fog can roll in and winds can pick up quickly).